Fonio: Dehusking

-The small grains make it difficult and time-consuming to remove the husk.
+After the threshing, the fonio grains are still in their husk and the small grains make husk removal difficult and time-consuming.
 Traditional methods include pounding it in a mortar with sand, and then separating the grains and sand, or "popping" it over a flame and then pounding it, which yields a toasted-color grain (a technique used among the Akposso).
 The invention of a simple fonio husking machine offers an easier mechanical way to dehusk.